PTsolvers/gpu-workshop-JuliaCon23/README.md

 - 💡 The [Getting started](#getting-started) will help you set up.

-> :warning: Make sure to `git pull` this repo right before starting the workshop on Monday morning in order to ensure you have access to the latest updates
+> :warning: Make sure to `git pull` this repo right before starting the workshop in order to ensure you have access to the latest updates

 ## The optimisation problem